 The Relay Computers and the life of George Stibitz had already been examined in other sections of this site.
 Here we will pay attention only to his pioneering work in the field of remote access to a computer.

-In the end of 1937, George Stibitz, then working at Bell Labs as a research mathematician, started to develop his first relay-based calculator.
-After completion of the designs in February 1938, in April 1939 began the construction of the machine.
-The leading engineer was Samuel Williams, a switching engineer in Bell Labs.
-The final product (called Complex Number Calculator, later renamed Model I Relay Computer) was ready in October, 1939, and was first put into operation on January 8, 1940.
+At the end of 1937, George Stibitz, then working at Bell Labs as a research mathematician, started to develop his first relay-based calculator.
+After the completion of the designs in February 1938, in April 1939 began the construction of the machine.
+The leading engineer was Samuel Williams, a switching engineer at Bell Labs.
+The final product (called Complex Number Calculator, later renamed Model I Relay Computer) was ready in October 1939 and was first put into operation on January 8, 1940.

 McNutt Hall at Dartmouth College in Hanover, New Hampshire, when the demonstration of Stibitz occurred

 Later on, George Stibitz remembered (in his article “Early Computers”, published in A History of Computing in the Twentieth Century, ed.
 N. Metropolis, J. Howlett, and Gian-Carlo Rota, New York, 1980): “In September 1940, after several months of routine use at the Laboratories, the computer was demonstrated at a meeting of the American Mathematical Society held at Dartmouth College, in Hanover, New Hampshire . . .
 I gave a short paper on the use and design of the computer after which those attending were invited to transmit problems from a Teletype in McNutt Hall to the computer in New York.
 Answers returned over the same telegraph connection and were printed out on the Teletype.

 Now there is a commemorative bronze plaque located in McNutt Hall with the text: